09:30 - 12:30

 Business and technology are powerful forces which have shaped – and continue to reshape – each other and the world in which we live.
 This series of five workshops brings together business leaders, technologists, and academics to consider, from a Christian perspective, the systemic issues facing business in light of technological advances, and the challenges and opportunities arising from these.

 This third session will consider a common reaction against the negative impact of consumerism.
 Conservation, zero emissions, circular economies, "leave no trace" all aim at the same thing: zero impact.
-How can we go beyond this to realise the richness of the positive impact implicit in a biblical view of cultivating the world?
+How can we go beyond this to realise the richness of the positive impact implicit in a biblical view of humanity's role in cultivating the world?

 “Zero impact” frames the situation as saying that any impact humans have is bad.
 In such a case, we might as well not be here.
 Indeed, if we just wanted to ensure humans had zero impact on the environment, the easiest and fastest solution is quietly dispose of 7 billion people.
-That should raise a red flag.
+That conclusion should raise a red flag.
 At very least, a biblical perspective requires that we view a world with humans as better than a world without them.
 Given humanity’s biblical mandate to tend, curate, and cultivate the world, we should be aiming to have an impact on the world, and making sure it is a good one.
 As such, while it is good that the mindset of “zero impact” questions consumerism, it replaces it with a view of humanity and our role on earth that is deeply at odds with a Christian view of man, and which needs to be rethought.

 About the speakers